neresident/Hasee-KingBook-X57S1/README.md

 #### Peripherals:

-- [ ] Thunderbolt 3 - only did dump from chip with programmer
+- [ ] Thunderbolt 3 - only did dump from chip with programmer,
 - [ ] SDHC CardReader (USB-based) - not mounting cards in system, not detected at all (working OOTB under Linux/Windows)
 - [ ] Wake-up from USB inserting - actually not need that at all, just to mention.

 #### Other

 - [ ] Some vendor FnKeys not working (Fn+F1 - switch WiFi; Fn+F7 - LCD/Projector switch; Fn+F12 - switch Num Lk).
 Others working okay, like key brightness, switch of trackpad, volume and etc.
+- [ ] Touchpad not working after hot reboot from Windows/Linux - you need to shutdown and boot to macOS to get it working

 ### Thanks